LouisYangga/Portfolio_with_chatbot/README.md

 ## Deployment

-The application is designed to be deployed as two separate services:
+The application is deployed as two separate services:

-1. Frontend: Can be deployed to Vercel, Netlify, or similar platforms
+1. Frontend: Deploy to Vercel, Netlify, or similar static hosting platforms
+   - Configure environment variables in the hosting platform dashboard
+   - Set `VITE_API_URL` to your deployed backend URL

-2. Backend: Suitable for deployment on AWS, Heroku, or similar services
+2. Backend: Deployed on Render (https://portfolio-with-chatbot.onrender.com)
+   - Configure environment variables in the Render dashboard
+   - Set up a keep-alive monitor with UptimeRobot to prevent idle timeout

+### Setting Up UptimeRobot

+1. Create a free account at [UptimeRobot](https://uptimerobot.com/)
+2. Add a new HTTP(s) monitor
+3. Set the URL to `https://your-backend-url.com/api/keep-alive`
+4. Set the monitoring interval (recommended: 5 minutes)
+5. Save the monitor to start automatic pinging

 ## Contributing